 Take a hike.
 There are so many great trail options, from paved ones like the 606 in the city or the stunning Naperville Riverwalk, or head off the beaten track at options such as Starved Rock.
 And with everyone else at brunch on Mother’s Day, you can have the trails to yourself.

 Shop ‘til you drop.
 Head to your favorite mall or strip of boutiques without any kids whining about how long it is taking or any men who tend to point out that you buy the same things over and over again.
-Rather shop from the comfort of your own home?
-Then sign each other up for the laundry free, shopping service delivered by Le Tote.
-You can either work together to create your perfect style profile.
+And don’t forget to stop for an indulgent latte while shopping!

 Enjoy a spa day together.
 Whether you enjoy a mani/pedi, facial, or massage, any and all moms deserve to be pampered at least one day a year.
-You can even have your own spa day at home with these Julep products if you are up for a little DIY.
+You can even have your own spa day at home with these green beauty products if you are up for a little DIY.

 Listen to the music.
 In an area such as Chicagoland, there are always plays, musicals and concerts going on in the city and the suburbs.
-Pick up a pair of tickets to something that suits your tastes, whether it is the Evanston Symphony Orchestra of the current production of “The Wizard of Oz” at the Cadillac Palace Theatre.
+Pick up a pair of tickets to something that suits your tastes, whether it is the Evanston Symphony Orchestra or whatever new show is touring Chicagoland.

 Create something together.
 I inherited creativity from my mom and went ahead and passed it to my oldest son, so we love to bond over our creativity.
 Whether we are painting, putting together a scrapbook, or even pouring handmade candles together, we enjoy the creative journey just as much as the finished product.

-Now that you have your Mother’s Day agenda covered, don’t forget to surprise the moms in your life with an indulgent gift.
+Now that you have your Mother’s Day agenda covered, don’t forget to surprise the moms in your life with an indulgent gift or something special from Target.
 Even if she says she doesn’t want or need anything.
 Because she does.
 Trust me!

 Happy Mother’s Day!